 The inland landscape contains significant pre-historic monuments.
-These include Neolithic monuments, such as the St. Osyth causewayed enclosure (a series of circular earthworks) and earthworks of a possible cursus (large, parallel banks which conceal a path within them, thought to be used in Neolithic rituals) as well as later Bronze Age ritual monuments and cremation cemeteries.
+These include Neolithic monuments, such as the St. Osyth causewayed enclosure (formed of interrupted ditches and banks) and earthworks of a possible cursus (large, parallel banks which conceal a path within them, thought to be used in Neolithic rituals) as well as later Bronze Age ritual monuments and cremation cemeteries.
 Several Middle Iron Age settlements are known to have been located across the Tendring plateau.